alvintjw/ChatApp/README.md

   - A WebSocket connection is established to the server running at `localhost:5000`.
   - The client emits a `"join"` event to the server, sending the `name` and `room` data.
+  - The client emits a "sendMessage" event to the server, sending the message and user data.

 - **Cleanup on Unmount**:
   - If the user navigates away from the chat page, the component unmounts.